-Are you ready for an exciting career in Alaska that will allow you to earn a decent salary while helping others who are in need?
-If so, why not consider enrolling in an LVN program?
-There is currently a high demand for licensed vocational nurses in Alaska, and those who choose to work in this state earn average starting salaries of around $38,000 per year.
+Are you ready for an exciting career that will allow you to earn a decent salary while helping others who are in need?
+If so, why not consider enrolling in a licensed vocational nurse (LVN) program in Alaska?
+There is currently a high demand for licensed vocational nurses in Alaska, and those who choose to work in this state earn a mean wage of $67,620 per year.

-Of course, before you can obtain employment as a licensed vocational nurse in Alaska, you will need to complete various training courses offered by an approved college or university.
+Of course, before you can obtain employment as a licensed vocational nurse in Alaska, you will need to complete training offered by an approved college or university.
 After you earn your diploma or certificate in nursing, you will then be required to take the NCLEX-PN exam.
 This is a national licensing exam that is specially designed to test your knowledge and skills in the field of vocational nursing.

-University of Alaska Southeast, Sitka 1332 Seward Avenue, Sitka, AK 99835Request info
+University of Alaska Southeast1332 Seward Ave, Sitka, AK 99835 (907) 796-6100

 If you have any questions regarding LVN/LPN licenses in Alabama, you should contact the Alaska Board of Nursing.
 Here is their contact information:Alaska Board of Nursing

 550 W 7th Ave #1500, Anchorage, AK 99501

 Phone: (907) 269-8161

 Enrolling in an LVN program is a smart choice today, as not only is there a growing need for LVNs in Alaska, but they also enjoy terrific starting salaries.